Browse By Name

 <body>

-<img src="picture.gif" align="left" />
+<img width="100px" height="100px" src="picture.gif" align="right" />

 <br /><br />

-Change the value of the clear attribute
+Change the clear attribute of the line break.

 <div align="center">

-<select onClick="ChangeBehavior (this);" size="4">
+<select onchange="ChangeClear (this);" size="4">

-<option selected="selected" />all
+<option value="all" selected="selected" />all

-<option />left
+<option value="left" />left

-<option />right
+<option value="right" />right

-<option />none
+<option value="none" />none

 </select>